Douglas Murray (ice hockey)

-Douglas Thomas Lars Murray (born March 12, 1980), nickname "Crankshaft", is a Swedish former professional ice hockey defenceman.
+Douglas Thomas Lars Murray (born 12 March 1980), nicknamed "Crankshaft", is a Swedish former professional ice hockey defenceman.
 He was drafted in the 8th round, 241st overall by the San Jose Sharks in the 1999 NHL Entry Draft.
-On March 13, 2015, Murray joined the Calgary Flames of the National Hockey League (NHL) on a tryout basis.

 Early life

-Murray's Swedish mother is a daughter of Lars Björn, an ice hockey defenceman, twice World champion and an Olympic bronze-medalist.
+Murray's Swedish mother is a daughter of Lasse Björn, an ice hockey defenceman, two-time world champion and Olympic bronze medalist.
 His father's ancestors originate from Scotland.
 While his cousins all have Swedish names, his parents gave their children Scottish or English names.
-Murray's brothers are named Charles and Ted, with a sister named Roseanna.
+Murray's brothers are named Charles and Ted, and a sister is named Roseanna.

 Murray attended Portledge School in Locust Valley, New York, for his junior and senior years of high school, and played for the New York Apple Core in nearby Long Beach, before attending Cornell University.
 He graduated from Cornell in 2003 with a B.S. degree in hotel administration.

 Playing career

 From 1999–2000 to 2002–03, he played for Cornell University.
 While at Cornell, he served as captain his senior year and was twice named a first team All-American.
 He was nominated to the Hobey Baker Memorial Award Final Ten in 2003.
 In the 2003–04 and the locked-out 2004–05 season he played for San Jose's minor league affiliate, the Cleveland Barons, and contributed both offensively and defensively, leading the team in plus/minus and being second on the team in points for a defenseman.
 He also served as an alternate captain.
 He was awarded the Cleveland Barons Rubbermaid "Player of the Year" (along with Josh Gorges) in 2005.

 During the 2005–06 NHL season, he was called up to San Jose, due to various injuries plaguing the team's defense.
 In his short time there that season, he gained praise for his physical presence, as well as solid defense, from such San Jose organization members as TV color commentator Drew Remenda.

-Murray renewed his contract with the Sharks in June 2006, signing a three-year-deal worth US$1.65 million.
+Murray renewed his contract with the Sharks in June 2006, signing a three-year deal worth US$1.65 million.
 Part of that deal was a $150,000 signing bonus.
 In late September 2008, he agreed to a four-year contract extension with the Sharks supposedly worth US$10 million.

-His first NHL goal was scored in his 115th career game on February 21, 2008, against Martin Biron of the Philadelphia Flyers.
+His first NHL goal was scored in his 115th career game on 21 February 2008, against Martin Biron of the Philadelphia Flyers.

-In the pre-season game of September 26, 2009, Murray performed a hat trick, scoring 3 even strength goals against the Anaheim Ducks, leading to the 6–0 shutout victory, though it was unofficial due to it being in the pre-season.
+In the pre-season game of 26 September 2009, Murray performed a hat trick, scoring 3 even strength goals against the Anaheim Ducks, leading to the 6–0 shutout victory, though it was unofficial due to it being in the pre-season.
 If it had been in the regular season, it would have been his first and only career NHL hat trick.